 Is food available on the TranzAlpine?

 Yes.
-The TranzAlpine has an onboard cafe car serving hot food, pies, sandwiches, coffee, tea, cold drinks and snacks throughout the journey.
-You can also bring your own food and drinks on board.
-I would suggest doing both: grab something from the cafe for the experience, and bring your own snacks for the longer sections.
+The TranzAlpine has an onboard cafe car serving hot food, pies, sandwiches, coffee, tea, cold drinks and snacks.
+You can also bring your own food on board.

 How much does the Alpine Express cost?